thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Attesters and Verifiers.
 The flexibility provided by the COSE format should be sufficient to deal with the level of cryptographic agility needed to adapt to specific use cases.
 It is RECOMMENDED that commonly adopted algorithms are used, such as those discussed in {{COSE-ALGS}}.
-It is expected that receivers (Verifiers and Relying Parties) will accept a wider range of algorithms, while Attesters would produce PSA tokens using only one such algorithm.
+It is expected that Verifiers and Relying Parties will accept a wider range of algorithms, while Attesters would produce PSA tokens using only one such algorithm.

 The CWT CBOR tag (61) is not used.
 An application that needs to exchange PSA